primaza/primazactl/README.md

     - The kubeconfig file is not modified by primazactl.
     - The cluster specified for main install does not have to be the current context.
  - `--version VERSION`
-    - Not currently supported.
+    - Specify the version of manifests to use.
+        - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
-        - When supported will provide an alternative to providing a config file.
+        - Ignored if a config file is set.
  - `--namespace NAMESPACE`
-   - Not currently supported.
+   - Namespace to use for primaza main.
-   - current default is `primaza-system`.
+   - Default is `primaza-system`.

 ## Worker join command